Bachelor and Master Thesis

 General Information

-Our team offers bachelor and master thesis topics to be written in English.
+Our team offers bachelor and master thesis topics as well as student projects to be written in English.
 There are quarterly info sessions where we explain the process of writing a thesis with our team.

-Last info session took place on October 26th, 2022.
-Here you can find the slides and the recording of the session.
+The last info session took place on April 5th, 2023.
+Here you can find the slides (part I, part II) and the recording (part I, part II) of the previous session.

 For the current topic list, see below.
 Furthermore, find here a summary of guidelines for working on your thesis with us.